Cornell-MAE-UG/fa25-portfolio-Mackemey/_projects/2025-Blade-Design-Project.md

 ### Project overview

-This project was focussed on designing and testing a small scale- wind turbine to maximize power output while meeting torque, RPM, stress, and geometry constraints.
+This project was focussed on designing and testing a small-scale wind turbine to maximize power output while meeting torque, RPM, stress, and geometry constraints.
 The blade was intended to operate efficiently within the most probable wind speeds determined by the Weibull distribution, while remaining compatible with available lab hardware and manufacturing limits.
 The overall goal was to compare theoretical